BhavikJain07/Talentship/day15/README.md

-A simple Express server with Typescript for user management with Prisma with API token Authentication.
+A simple Express server with Typescript for user management with Prisma.